 MLA is the style preferred by the Modern Language Association, and it is used most often in the humanities, including literature, art, and theatre.
 At universities where the administration has decided to adopt just one documentation style across all courses, APA is often the style of choice because it is an effective style for multiple areas of academic study.
 Many online colleges and universities require students to use APA documentation style.

-The good news is that APA and MLA share a number of similarities.
+The good news is that APA and MLA share several similarities.
 An appropriate format for both styles is: double-spaced, with the font Times New Roman sized at 12 points, and one-inch margins all around.

 A major focus for both styles is to ensure that your sources -- whether a book you quote from directly or a journal article from which you take an idea -- are clearly credited.
 In both styles, citing your sources involves two parts.
 First, you add a citation in parentheses where you use the quote or idea in the body of your text.
 Second, add a list of references at the end of the document.